ccao-data/data-architecture/dbt/README.md

 steps describe how to respond to a request from Tia, Tom, or other Valuations staff for a fresh copy of the test failure output before town closing.

-Typically, Valuations staff will ask for test output for a specific townhip.
+Typically, Valuations staff will ask for test output for a specific township.
 We'll refer to the [township code](https://github.com/ccao-data/wiki/blob/master/Data/Townships.md) for this township using the bash variable `$TOWNSHIP_CODE`.